 - Lacks bandwidth

-4. AmpliFi Whole Home Wi-Fi System — Best Mesh WiFi Router for Whole Home
+4. AmpliFi Whole Home Wi-Fi System — Best Mesh Wireless Router for Apartment with Concrete Walls

 If you’re looking for a full-house wireless system and have some deep pockets, this may be the choice for you.
 The folks at AmpliFi have gone above and beyond with this comprehensive Wi-Fi system, and it shows with 4.4 stars on Amazon and tons of rave reviews.